digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/contingent-claims-on-ledger-vs-on-the-fly.rst

 *************************************************************

-We have seen two different ways of modeling a fixed coupon bond using :doc:`Contingent Claims <../../concepts/contingent-claims>`:
+We have seen two different ways of modeling a fixed coupon bond using :doc:`Contingent Claims <../../../concepts/contingent-claims>`:

 Explicitly Storing the Contingent Claims Tree on the Ledger
 ===========================================================

-When we use the :doc:`Generic extension <generic-extension>`, we create the claims tree at instrument inception and store this representation explicitly on the ledger.
+When we use the :doc:`Generic extension <../../payoff-modeling/generic-extension>`, we create the claims tree at instrument inception and store this representation explicitly on the ledger.
 Since the tree is stored statically it can only change if the instrument is updated on ledger.
 For example, after a coupon payment a new version of the instrument (excluding the coupon just paid) supersedes the